tonethar/IGME-330-Fall-2023/notes/react-intro.md

   - go ahead and put in a `console.log()` in the correct place to see that this is true
 - Let's add another "useState()" hook to keep track of our items - `const [todos, setTodos] = useState([]);`
 - To get the **Add** button working, add this attribute to the **`<form>`** (NOT the `<button>`) - `onSubmit={handleSubmit}`
+  - note that React events are *camel cased* - `onSubmit`, `onClick` etc to distinguish them from DOM events
 - Now add the `handleSubmit` function, it goes right under the 2 `useState()` declarations

 ```jsx